And5reas/PolosSearch/readme.md

-# 🧭 Polos Search
+# 📌 Polos Search

-🇧🇷 Aplicação web para localizar polos educacionais com base na cidade pesquisada, mostrar a distância até o centro da cidade e exibir informações detalhadas do polo. É possível adicionar, editar e excluir polos por meio da interface.
+🇷🇷 Aplicação web para localizar polos educacionais com base na cidade pesquisada.
+Exibe a distância até o centro urbano e mostra informações detalhadas do polo.
+Permite adicionar, editar e excluir polos de forma simples pela interface.
-🇺🇸 Web application to locate educational hubs based on the searched city, show the distance from the city center, and display detailed information about the hub.
-Users can add, edit, and delete hubs through the interface.
+🇺🇸 Web application to locate educational hubs based on the searched city.
+It shows the distance from the city center and detailed information about each hub.
+Users can easily add, edit, and delete hubs through the interface.

 ---